-Everybody vs. Racism, LLC, 501c3 (EvR) is an organization that supports the movement to eradicate racism globally through:
+Everybody vs. Racism, LLC, 501c3 (EvR) is an organization that supports uniting communities, creating equitable opportunities, and building and inclusive future so that everybody can prosper through:

 Connecting the community with impactful programming.